-Whether or not your far-flung friends have been able to visit you for Thanksgiving 2020, you might be looking for something to do to get out of the house.
-Here is a big list of free and cheap things to do in Raleigh, Durham, Chapel Hill and beyond.
+Looking for something to do with friends and family Thanksgiving weekend, 2023?
+Here is a big list of things to do in Raleigh, Durham, Chapel Hill and beyond.
 More will be added!
 What do you think should be on the list?

-We’ve highlighted a few major attractions, but please scroll down for a more comprehensive day-by-day list.
+We’ve highlighted a few major attractions and fun ideas, but please scroll down for a more comprehensive day-by-day list.

 Are you an email subscriber to Triangle on the Cheap yet?
 You should be!
 We send out one email a day (max) with the scoop on fun, cheap things to do around the Triangle.
 We’re also on Facebook and Twitter.